 Since the original documentation has been destroyed there is no way of proving ownership in the future.
 You have also registered the automobile as a commercial "vehicle".

 This is why the Police always say "vehicle" instead of car.
-Since the car is now owned by the UK government as a commercial machinery, the operator is required to have training and a license to operate the machinery.
+Since the car is now owned by the UK government as commercial machinery, the operator is required to have training and a license to operate it.